-New Jersey and Pennsylvania are two of only seven states in the U.S. to collect inheritance tax.
+New Jersey and Pennsylvania are two of the only six states in the U.S. to collect inheritance tax.
 When imposing this tax, the government considers the value of the estate and the relationship of the person who died to the person who inherited his or her estate.

 In New Jersey, the value of the estate must equal or exceed $500 for this tax to apply, but not all assets of the estate are subject to inheritance tax.
 In contrast to New Jersey estate tax that is paid from the estate before it is distributed, inheritance tax is paid by the estate's beneficiaries.

-The spouse and children of the person who died are completely exempt from paying inheritance tax.
+The spouse and children of the person who died are completely exempt from paying inheritance tax in New Jersey (but only the spouse is exempt in Pennsylvania).
 Other beneficiaries pay a tax that varies depending on his or her relationship with the decedent.
 The tax rate also changes depending on the value of the estate.

 Pennsylvania Inheritance Tax Attorneys